nspcc-dev/neofs-dev-env/docs/macos.md

 - Restart macOS and allow tuntap kext in settings before

-- Docker for macOS should be runned before
+- Docker for macOS should be run before

 - Install docker-tuntap.
 This will automatically check if the currently installed shim is the correct version and make a backup if necessary